China foreign minister in Sri Lanka to discuss Belt and Road - KTVZ

 Associated Press

 COLOMBO, Sri Lanka (AP) — Chinese Foreign Minister Wang Yi is in Sri Lanka seeking to advance Beijing’s ambitious Belt and Road Initiative as the island nation tries to rescue itself from a foreign currency and debt crisis, partly due to infrastructure built with Chinese loans that don’t generate revenue.
 Wang arrived from the Maldives on the last leg of a multi-city trip that has also taken him to Eritrea, Kenya and Comoros in Africa.
-He’s due to meet President Gotabaya Rajapaksa and Prime Minister Mahinda Rajapaksa.
-Wang and Rajapaksa are scheduled to speak at Colombo’s Port City, a reclaimed island developed with Chinese investment.
+He met with President Gotabaya Rajapaksa and Prime Minister Mahinda Rajapaksa.
+Wang and the prime minister are scheduled to speak at Colombo’s Port City, a reclaimed island developed with Chinese investment.
 Sri Lanka faces one of its worst economic crises, with foreign reserves down to around $1.6 billion, barely enough for a few weeks of imports.